ijelo/DevOps/README.md

 The kickstartfile configuration uses some hard coded stuff like username and password actually, they are the vagrant defaults.
 This is true for the bootstrapfile as well, that uses the well-known insecure public key from Vagrant.

-Make sure when using in live- or production environments thats these values are replaced by the ones issued by your sysadmin or security officer.
+Make sure when using in live- or production environments that these values are replaced by the ones issued by your sysadmin or your security officer.